SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slimes/smol-hardware.md

       <td>
         A clone of the <strong>nice!nano</strong> board.
 Cheapest option overall.
         <br/> Most popular option for trackers.
-        <br/> Popular option for dongle with antenna mod.
+        <br/> Signal strength can be improved with antenna mod.
       </td>
       <td>
         Available on AliExpress with <code>compatible with nice!nano</code> or <code>Pro Micro</code> branding.